Kosovo Day Trip: Pristina and Prizren Tour from Skopje

 The afternoon is dedicated to Prizren, a top highlight of this tour.
 Famous for its picturesque, Ottoman-era old town, Prizren offers narrow cobbled streets, colorful buildings, and historic mosques and towers.

-Most reviews rave about the guide’s ability to explain the history of Prizren while letting travelers wander at their own pace.
+Most reviews love the guide’s ability to explain the history of Prizren while letting travelers wander at their own pace.
 It’s a wonderful place for photographs and exploring local shops.
 Many guests mention how the guide’s insights add depth to the experience, making the visit memorable.

 Additional Sites and Stops